E 1.0 Overview

 All preferences shall be considered in the following hierarchy:

-- Applicant child of an employee of the school.
+- Applicant child of a full-time employee of the school.

 - Applicant child of a school charter board member.